• Skip to primary navigation

 Easy Vegan Sriracha Mayonnaise

-Published: Apr 18, 2023 by Louise-Claire Cayzer · This post may contain affiliate links · This blog generates income via ads · Leave a Comment
+Published: Apr 18, 2023 by Louise-Claire Cayzer · This post may contain affiliate links · This blog generates income via ads · 1 Comment

 Once you know how easy this Vegan Sriracha Mayonnaise is to make, you'll never want to get shop bought again!
 It makes use of a commonly discarded ingredient, Aquafaba (aka chickpea water) and is super tasty, quick, and customizable so you can make it as spicy or mild as you like!
 You're going to want to slather this vegan Sriracha Mayo on EVERYTHING!